 – Reject the manuscript because it does not meet the journal criteria.

 Plagiarism is not acceptable in the EJES submissions and publications.
-With the submission, authors declare the originality of their work by properly citing, re-using, or copying previous publications.
+After the submission, authors are requested to declare the originality of their work by properly citing, re-using, or copying previous publications.
 If plagiarism is detected during the peer review process, the manuscript would be rejected.
-If plagiarism is detected after publication, the publisher has the right to issue a correction or retract of the paper.
+If plagiarism is detected after publication, the publisher has the right to issue an erratum/corrigendum or retract of the paper.
 Moreover, the editorial office uses other similarity checkers to confirm the originality of submitted papers.

-As of May 2016 EJES uses Portico as an archiving solution.
+As of May 2016, EJES uses Portico as an archiving solution.
 Portico is among the largest community-supported digital archives in the world.
-Working with libraries and publishers, they preserve e-journals, e-books, and other electronic scholarly content to ensure researchers and students will have access to it in the future.
+Working with libraries and publishers, they preserve e-journals, e-books, and other electronic scholarly content to ensure researchers and students have access to it in the future.

 Moreover, along the online content, every EJES edition appears in print version.
 It also represents a preservation solution.
-Thousands of hard copies have been disseminated to Universities and individuals around the world.
+Many hard copies have already been disseminated to Universities and individuals around the world.

 Authors can publish their articles and book reviews, after a review by our editorial board.
 Our mission is to provide greater and faster flow of the newest scientific thought.
 EJES’s role is to be a kind of a bridge between the educational sciences researchers in Europe and around the world.
 The “European Journal of Educational Sciences” is open to any researchers, regardless of their geographical origin, race, nationality, religion or gender as long as they have an adequate scientific paper.
 EJES encourages a vigorous dialogue between educational scholars and practitioners.
 The European Journal of Educational Sciences publishes original empirical and theoretical studies and analyses in education that constitute significant contributions to the understanding of educational processes and outcomes.
 Original research is interpreted broadly to include policy analyses, development of research methodologies and reviews of research that contribute new insights and understandings.